TestSubjector/QuadTreeMeshSolver/COMMAND.md

 ## To cut a file
 * sed -n '1,<wall points end line>p' preprocessorfile_cleaned.txt > wall

+## Geometry
+* Each polygon is saved as an individual file.
+The delimiter between x and y co-ordinates is a tab (\t)

+## To change from clockwise to anticlockwise and vice versa
+* config.json -> global -> wallPointOrientation -> cw (ccw)

+## FIRST TIME INSTRUCTIONS
+* Rename config.json.example -> config.json

-## Remember that shape generates modified shape file.
+# Remember that shape generates modified shape file.
 * python3 ./shapemod/shape.py -w <Path to First Geometry File> <Path to second Geometry File>
 * ALWAYS ADD THIS BEFORE ANY POINT GENERATION.
 A file called shape_generated.txt is generated.
 Quadtree should use this file instead of it's usual shape text file.

-## Geometry
-* Each polygon is saved as an individual file.
-The delimiter between x and y co-ordinates is a tab (\t)